jaspereap/machine-learning-pipeline/README.md

 ## Exploratory Data Analysis (EDA)
 ### Overview of key findings
-**Handling Missing Values:**
-- Missing values were appropriately handled through imputation methods specific to each feature.

 **Target Variable Distribution:**
 - The distribution of 'Ticket Type' revealed a balanced representation of Standard, Deluxe, and Luxury ticket types.